Blog: Which apps benefitted most from Covid-19? - Mobile World Live

 Plague Inc.

-Gaming was one of the most successful app categories, with weekly downloads of 1.2 billion representing a new world record, a collaborative report by App Annie and IDC showed.
+Gaming was one of the most successful app categories, with weekly downloads of 1.2 billion between the start of January and the week ending on 2 May, representing a new world record, a collaborative report by App Annie and IDC showed.

 And if you think users would steer clear of a game based on a virtual pandemic world, you’d be wrong.